 How to Get Your Baby to Eat Solids

 6. Be consistent and patient.
-I can’t stress this enough, even though its often easier said than done!
+I can’t stress this enough, even though it’s often easier said than done!
 Have regular meals and follow the above steps 1-3 times a day for every meal.
-You can find sample schedules for babies ages 6 – 7 months, 8 – 10 month, and 11 -14 months if you’d like a guideline to follow.
+You can find sample schedules for babies ages 6 – 7 months, 8 – 10 months, and 11 -14 months if you’d like a guideline to follow.

 Strategies to Use Outside of Meals for Baby’s Refusing Solids

 There are a few really powerful strategies you can use away from the highchair that will directly impact your baby eating solids during meals.
 Might seem strange, but if you suspect your baby is refusing because of sensory or coordination difficulties, doing these activities can be total game changers:

 - Brush their teeth – If you haven’t started yet, brush their teeth, and when you do, make sure you’re getting all over their gums and the sides, as well as the top of their tongue.

 It only takes a few seconds, but it helps to both desensitize their mouth and improve coordination because the tongue gets practice moving in different directions.
 If your baby doesn’t like it, take it slow, and try often.

 The more often you brush, the bigger the effect.
 Try for one to three times a day, and consider a vibrating toothbrush (yes, even for babies) for more powerful input in their mouth.